DayoTitiloye-code/Orijournal/logs/mason.md

 - Created link to community page with easily accessible button
 - Created form on community page
 - Limited the number of characters per post
+- Added the ability for the form data to be saved